EBZebra/docs/edge/source/api/camera.md

 ###Camera in Suspend mode
 All WM and CE7 devices automatically turn off both color and imager cameras when the device is suspended.
 User must restart the camera to resume.
 Whereas CE5 (eg: MC9000) and CE6 (eg: MC31) devices retain the preview on resuming from suspend state.

-###Image saving while take picture
+###Image saving after taking picture
 In some devices (eg: Samsung), an image will be saved in landscape mode even if captured in portrait mode.
-This behavior is determined by device default settings.
+This behavior is determined by the device's default settings.

 ###WM/CE devices lacking support
 Due to platform limitations, the ES400, MC65 and MC67 do not support the color camera.

-###takePicture resolution issue on low memory device with WP8
+###takePicture resolution issue on low-memory devices with WM
 Due to platform limitations, the ES400, MC65 and MC67 do not support a color camera.
 The imager on the MC55 with WM does not support the Fullscreen window (eg: takePicture).
-Parameters such as previewLeft, previewWidth, previewTop, previewHeight are supported by the device to setup a user-defined viewer window.
+Parameters such as previewLeft, previewWidth, previewTop and previewHeight are supported by the device to set up a user-defined viewer window.

+###takePicture resolution issue on low-memory devices with WM
+Processor limitations of some devices may cause a low-resolution image captures to appear as a small preview with a black background when transitioning back to the application.

 ###Android KitKat gallery displays black image
 For images captured with the camera using a Rho app, the image might initially appear black.
-Refreshing the view corrects the problem.
+Refresh the view to correct the problem.

+###Android preview
+High-resolution settings are not recommended for low-memory devices.
+Image previews on tablet devices might appear stretched or shrunken.